 The opening of Greenwich Hospital (1692)

 The Royal Hospital for Seamen, like the Eastbridge Hospital in Canterbury, was never actually a hospital, but had that name in the sense of an institution offering hospitality to the needy.
 It was opened in 1692 at the behest of Queen Mary II, who liked the idea of a naval equivalent of the Chelsea Hospital for soldiers.
-The obvious location was the Placentia Palace in Greenwich, beside the Thames not far from London, and close to Greenwich Park.
+The obvious location was the site of the former Placentia Palace, close to Greenwich Park and beside the Thames not far from London.
 It was to be a large affair, housing over 2,000 retired sailors; so a problem arose when it was realised that it would block the view of the Thames from the Queen’s House.
-It was therefore re-designed by Sir Christopher Wren as today’s distinctive four blocks, which preserve a bit of a view through their middle.
+It was therefore re-designed by Sir Christopher Wren as today’s distinctive four blocks, preserving a riverine view through their middle.
 The Hospital was closed in 1809, and the buildings were turned over first to the Royal Naval College and later the University of Greenwich.

 The Verviers earthquake (1692)